Danixu/ecm-tools-reloaded/README.md

 # Changelog

+### 20210618

+* Fixed the streams data.
+The correct data is now stored (counter, compression and type).
+* Streams size is used in decoding (first step to add compression)

+### 20210617

+* Fixed streams data position.
+Now it stores the end position in the original file to be used as control.

 ### 20210610

 * Fixed a bug detecting the MODE2 XA sectors which causes bigger files.
 At least this bug has helped me to test the Mode 2 conversion.